VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

 ### Authentication Portals
 Authentication portals allow the admin to assign authentication policies to **Workflows**, those policies allow to restrict from a single to multiple endpoints, by associating them to Workflows.
 Those Portals are purely specific to Vulture and cannot be used outside of them, they simply define authentication rules to apply associated with specific Workflows/endpoints.
 They allow to define authentication repositories, session durations, access policies and user rights, Single Sign-On and much more.
 Authenticated sessions are handled between Vulture and Users with a portal cookie, this cookie's name is defined in the [Global Cluster's Config](../../global_config/cluster/#sso) and can be changed.
 The cookie is mapped on the endpoint's **domain**, meaning that several workflows configured on the same domain or subdomain.
 For example, *www.app1.mydomain.com*, *www.app2.mydomain.com*, *test.mydomain.com* will all have the same portal cookie session with Vulture, mapped on `.mydomain.com`, .
-This *lax* mapping of cookie allows to profit from SSO and cross-Workflow authentication, meaning that a user authenticated through a specific repository allowed by an Authentication Portal A will be able to connect seamlessly to the Authentication Portal B provided the same Repository is also allowed by this Portal : Authentication B will be able to use the global session's cookie to get the User's authentication data and autimatically connect them to Workflow B without asking for their credentials again!
+This *lax* mapping of cookie allows to profit from SSO and cross-Workflow authentication, meaning that a user authenticated through a specific repository allowed by an Authentication Portal A will be able to connect seamlessly to the Authentication Portal B provided the same Repository is also allowed by this Portal : Authentication B will be able to use the global session's cookie to get the User's authentication data and automatically connect them to Workflow B without asking for their credentials again!

 Authentication Portals are configurable to allow one or more [Authentication Repositories](../identity/repository.md), There are several configuration possibilities: